The Mayor of Erewash 2019/20 is Councillor Sue Beardsley

 The Mayor, as First Citizen, should be accorded due precedence and respect within the Borough.

-A responsible person should meet the Mayor on arrival at the entrance - address her as Mrs Mayor - and should introduce her to the host or the assembled company.
+A responsible person should meet the Mayor on arrival at the entrance - address her as Madam Mayor - and should introduce her to the host or the assembled company.

 If the Mayor is to speak, her toast or reply should appear early on the toast list and any background information should be sent to the Civic Office in advance.